-At times, while while browsing the Internet with your Internet Explorer on Windows 7, while visiting a particular webpage, you may receive a Error box, stating that a Runtime error has occured.
+At times, you may receive an Error box, stating that a Runtime error has occurred-

-A Runtime Error has occured.
-Do you wish to Debug
+A Runtime Error has occurred, Do you wish to Debug

 This message is followed by Line number and the Error.

-How to fix this error depends on the error meddage and in most times you as a common user may not want to or even need to fix these types of errors.
+How to fix this error depends on the error message, and most times, you, as a common user, may not want to or even need to fix these types of errors.